MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

-  For example, in the STM32F746G-DISCO Platform, the MicroEJ Architecture file ``flopi7A21-eval.xpf`` shall be copied and renamed to ``architecture-repository/repository/com/microej/architecture/CM7/CM7hardfp_ARMCC5/flopi7A21/7.11.0/flopi7A21-7.11.0-eval.xpf``.
+  For example, in the STM32F746G-DISCO Platform, the MicroEJ Architecture file ``flopi7A21-eval.xpf`` shall be copied and renamed to ``architecture-repository/com/microej/architecture/CM7/CM7hardfp_ARMCC5/flopi7A21/7.11.0/flopi7A21-7.11.0-eval.xpf``.

-- Copy the MicroEJ Architecture Specific Packs (``.xpfp``) into the correct directory following MicroEJ Naming Convention (see :ref:`pack_import`).
+- Copy the MicroEJ Architecture Specific Packs files (``.xpfp``) into the correct directory following MicroEJ Naming Convention (see :ref:`pack_import`).

   - Open or extract the MicroEJ Architecture Specific Pack (``.xpfp``).

-    .. note:: The MicroEJ Architecture Specific Packs have the ``UID`` of the architecture in their name
-              (e.g. ``flopi7A21UI.xpfp``) and their
+    .. note:: The MicroEJ Architecture Specific Packs have the ``UID`` of the MicroEJ Architecture in their name (e.g. ``flopi7A21UI.xpfp``) and their
               ``release_pack.properties`` file contains the
               information of the MicroEJ Architecture.

-  - Open the ``release_pack.properties`` file:
+  - Open the ``release_pack.properties`` file to retrieve the naming convention mapping:

     - ``architecture`` is the ``ISA`` (e.g. ``CM7``)
     - ``toolchain`` is the ``TOOLCHAIN`` (e.g. ``CM7hardfp_ARMCC5``)